bibymaths/grmap/docs/processes.md

 - `results/{sample}.matched` (tab-delimited list of matched regions)

 **Description:**
-`match.pl` takes each input read set and searches against the reference, emitting one line per successful match with coordinates and basic alignment metrics.
+It takes each input read set and searches against the reference, emitting one line per successful match with coordinates and basic alignment metrics.

 ---